-Are you experiencing some stiffness or muscle tightness and you find it difficult to move?
-Do you have a serious muscle pain, cramps, or discomfort?
-Post-isometric relaxation technique can help you.
+Are you experiencing some stiffness or muscle tightness, and you find it difficult to move?
+Do you have chronic muscle pain, cramps, or discomfort?
+Post-isometric relaxation techniques may help your condition.

-post-isometric relaxation is a technique used by Chiropractors, Physiotherapists, Massage Therapist and Kinesiologist to relax tight muscles without triggering a stretch reflex.
+Post-isometric relaxation helps to relax tight muscles without triggering a stretch reflex.
 It can help to reduce muscle spasms and increase the range of motion.

 Effects of Post Isometric Relaxation Based on Research

 A study had shown that the PIR technique can help to relieve myofascial pain.
 This technique was applied to tight, tender muscles that are commonly linked to musculoskeletal pain and tested on 351 muscle groups in 244 patients.
 It has provided immediate pain relief in 94%, lasting pain relief in 63%, and lasting relief of point tenderness in 23% of areas treated.

 A comparative study between post isometric relaxation and reciprocal inhibition maneuvers on hamstring flexibility in young adults published in the International Journal of Medical Research & Health Sciences showed that PIR is also effective in improving hamstring flexibility.
 And, what is interesting is that PIR is a more effective therapeutic maneuver compared to reciprocal inhibition.
 Hamstring flexibility is essential to avoid tightness since it is known to cause low back pain and strains that can lead to injury.